Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

 In most cases, the lender will quickly give you a prequalification on the spot.

-Since informing the lender requires no physical proof, the lender only has to take your unverified information to determine how much you will likely be approved for.
+Since informing the lender requires no physical proof, the lender must only take your unverified information to determine how much you will likely be approved for.

-While in verification, in most cases your lender won’t do a credit check, although, for some, a soft inquiry may be required.
+In verification, in most cases, your lender won’t do a credit check, although a soft inquiry may be required for some.

 A soft inquiry doesn’t affect your credit score.
-In fact, a soft inquiry or no credit check at all is a benefit of pre-qualification.
+A soft examination or no credit check is a benefit of prequalification.

 New or first-time buyers should know that getting pre-qualified doesn’t always mean they’ll be able to get approved for the mortgage.

-Significantly, potential homeowners who are pre-qualified should then be cautious about the homes they’re looking at because the ballpark offer may change when you start the process of getting a mortgage in the pre-approval stage.
+Significantly, potential pre-qualified homeowners should be cautious about the homes they’re looking at because the ballpark offer may change when you start getting a mortgage in the preapproval stage.

 Read on: What You Need to Know Before You Buy Property in New York